elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

 >
 > To test if the new swap file was successfully created, use **cat /proc/swaps** or **free** to inspect the swap space.

-Let&#8217;s un-mount **sdb1** and then remove it and re-create marking it for swap.
+Let's un-mount **sdb1** and then remove it and re-create marking it for swap.
 Currently we have the following:

     [root@rhel01 ~]# parted /dev/sdb print
     Model: VMware Virtual disk (scsi)